monahendawi/quantum-zne-blog/results.md

 ## Overview

-This section presents the experimental results obtained from applying Zero-Noise Extrapolation (ZNE) to a variational quantum circuit under different quantum noise models.
+After developing the theoretical foundations of Zero-Noise Extrapolation and implementing the mitigation framework in Qiskit, the next step is to evaluate its practical performance.

+The objective of these experiments is not simply to produce numerical results, but to understand how different types of quantum noise affect a computation and how effectively Zero-Noise Extrapolation can recover the ideal outcome.

-The effectiveness of both First-Order and Second-Order Richardson Extrapolation is evaluated and compared.
+Three noise models were investigated throughout this study: Depolarizing Noise, Bit-Flip Noise, and Phase-Flip Noise.
+For each model, the performance of First-Order and Second-Order Richardson Extrapolation was evaluated and compared.

+The results presented in this section provide insight into both the strengths and limitations of Zero-Noise Extrapolation when applied to realistic noisy quantum circuits.

 ---

 # Fidelity Analysis

-Before applying error mitigation, the impact of each noise model was evaluated using state fidelity.
+The fidelity results provide an initial indication of how strongly each noise model disturbs the quantum state before any mitigation technique is applied.

+Among the investigated noise models, Bit-Flip Noise produced the lowest fidelity value, indicating the strongest deviation from the ideal quantum state.
+This suggests that unwanted state inversions can significantly alter the computation even before the final measurement stage.

+Depolarizing Noise produced the highest fidelity among the three models.
+Although it introduces random disturbances, its overall effect on the quantum state was less severe for the circuit considered in this study.

+These observations establish a useful baseline for evaluating the effectiveness of Zero-Noise Extrapolation in the following experiments.

 The following results were obtained for a noise probability of p = 0.01: